plastboks/Flaskmarks/readme.md

 Deploy
 ======

-make a copy of examples/uwsgi.ini.example and edit accordingly.
+* make a copy of examples/uwsgi.ini.example and edit accordingly.

-install uwsgi `pip install uwsgi` globally
+* install uwsgi `pip install uwsgi` (globally?)

-copy examples/flaskmarks.nginx.example to your nginx sites folder and enable
+* copy examples/flaskmarks.nginx.example to your nginx sites folder and enable

-run `uwsgi uwsgi.ini`
+* run `uwsgi uwsgi.ini`

-restart nginx
+* restart nginx

 Credits
 =======

-This app is heavily inspired by the flaks sqlalchemy tutorial @ http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world
+This app is heavily inspired by the flaks sqlalchemy tutorial @ http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world.
+Icons used in this app is mainly from the FamFamFam icon package 'Silk Icons' (http://www.famfamfam.com/lab/icons/silk/)

 Branches